-CHAPTER 1: ECONOMIC AND WORKFORCE ANALYSIS - REGIONAL COMPONENT
+CHAPTER 1: ECONOMIC AND WORKFORCE ANALYSIS - REGIONAL COMPONENT TIMELINE: DECEMBER - FEBRUARY

-This chapter must demonstrate how the region has collected and analyzed regional labor market information which must include the local planning requirements.
-Regional teams are encouraged to use the labor market information posted on Illinois workNet and Illinois Virtual Labor Market Information System, which will provide consistency in the data used for regional analysis throughout the state.
+This regional component of the plan must demonstrate how the region has collected and analyzed regional labor market information which must include the local planning requirements.

 A. Plans must include an analysis of: